Find out how to work a library. Book on to one of our online getting started sessions

 Book an appointment with your Academic Liaison Librarian for specialist guidance in your subject area.
 Your Academic Liaison Librarians can help you identify what to read, how to reference your sources, and how to understand feedback about your use of resources.

-If you need support with writing, the Language Centre and the Academic Writers in Residence can help with planning, structure, grammar and academic argument.
+If you need support with writing, the Centre for Academic English and Skills and the Academic Writers in Residence can help with planning, structure, grammar and academic argument.
 Browse our ebook collection for more advice and guidance on how to get the best grades in your writing.